 Paul (a learner driver) and his close friend Leslie who was an aircraft handler based on HMS Hermes and a former school pal from East Grinstead, were returning to Plymouth in the early hours of Sunday 6th March 1966 when the terrible accident occurred.
 There’s is a very sharp bend which wasn't taken in the accident, the vehicle collided with a hedge and resulted in the car crashing straight into the wall of the pub with tragic consequences.
 Leslie was seriously injured and taken to Torbay Hospital before being transferred to the Royal Naval Hospital Stonehouse in Plymouth.

 He shared a mess in HMS Drake with eight beds to a room, they were all woken early on the Sunday morning to be given the sad news.

-The BRNC band all attended his funeral which was held at the church in HMS Drake.
+The BRNC band all attended Paul’s funeral which was held at the church in HMS Drake.

 A verdict of accidental death was given by the jury at the inquest at Totnes, Leslie told the inquest that they’d gone to Dartmouth on 5th March to collect some suitcases before going into town, where they each consumed a pint each in four separate pubs.
 They left Dartmouth just before midnight to return to Plymouth, as far as Leslie could remember, Paul seemed sober and driving satisfactory.